Hello all Doom fans of the world, welcome to the latest release of Doom Legacy!

 In addition to the now fundamental and de-facto-standard Boom extensions, Legacy also has implemented among other things 3D floors, swimmable water and other special effects using extended linedef codes, and supports the FraggleScript scripting language.

 To get started with Legacy, we recommend the following PWADs:

-We hope that this new version brings you a lot of enjoyment.
-Have much fun!!
+We hope that this new release brings you a lot of enjoyment.
+Have fun!!

 -The Doom Legacy Team

 See here for the latest changes.

 We have planned other features.
 See our website.

 Installing Doom Legacy is simple, just follow these steps:

 Choose an installation directory that all players can use, like /usr/local/games/doomlegacy.
 Unpack the tar file contents here.
 The installation directory needs to include the doomlegacy binary, legacy.wad, and autoexec.cfg.
 The tar file will also install the Doom Legacy docs there.